-Sunlight Agenda 2016
+2018 Sunlight Agenda

-Put Spending Communications from Congress Online: Executive Order 13457 already exists, and the next administration should enforce it.
+Put Spending Communications from Congress Online: Executive Order 13457 already exists, and the Trump administration should enforce it.
 If Members of Congress are going to (often hypocritically) ask for money for their district directly from agencies, then agencies should disclose those requests online, as that order already requires.
 Sunlight opposes illicit earmark requests, and the current “ban” has made the problem worse.

-- Spending Transparency: Our federal spending, tax expenditures, budget, and contracting systems all need attention.
+Spending Transparency: Our federal spending, tax expenditures, budget, and contracting systems all need attention.
 Federal grants reporting suffers from serious data quality issues, which implementation of the DATA Act will help to address.
 Tax expenditures, despite being a quarter of federal spending, are only estimated, not measured.
 Federal contracts are treated as proprietary information.
 The budget process remains inscrutable to all but the most devoted experts.

-- National Security: The next administration needs to treat national security transparency policies as essential to the rule of law.
+National Security: The Trump administration needs to treat national security transparency policies as essential to the rule of law.
 America’s military role in the world requires higher standards for democratic accountability in the use of force.
 We should be the standard bearers for accountability and transparency.
 Overly aggressive whistleblower prosecution, secret legal justifications, and permanent secrecy for government killings of citizens all severely undermine democratic accountability, and weaken our democracy.

-Legislative Branch Agenda for the 114th Congress
+Legislative Branch Agenda for the 115th Congress

-The Sunlight Foundation’s legislative branch agenda for the 114th Congress is sweeping and comprehensive, but if Congress is committed to transparency, many of Sunlight’s recommendations can be quickly adopted.
 Sunlight’s legislative recommendations to improve transparency fall into three broad areas: Lobbying, Money in Politics, and Government Data.

 Congress should adopt comprehensive lobbying reform to require real time online disclosure of lobbyists’ activities.
 The Lobbyist Disclosure Enhancement Act would ensure that those who are paid to lobby register as lobbyists and would create more transparency around lobbyists’ interactions with Members of Congress.